 In the current system, each EPS perturbation is a linear combination of singular vectors with maximum growth computed using a total energy norm, over a 48 hour time period.
 The leading 50 singular vectors are used for each extra-tropical hemisphere, and the leading 5 singular vectors are used in each of up to 6 tropical areas.
-They are computed at T42 resolution and with 62 vertical levels.
+They are computed at T42 resolution and with 91 vertical levels.
 The assumption underlying the linear combination is that initial error is distributed in the space spanned by the singular vectors according to an isotropic Gaussian distribution.
 A Gaussian sampling technique is used to sample realisations from this distribution (see Leutbecher and Palmer (2008) and Section 2.3).

 The reader is referred to Buizza and Palmer (1995) for a description of the singular vector computation in the extra-tropics, and to Barkmeijer et al. (2001) for a discussion of the computation of the tropical singular vectors.
 The reader is also referred to Palmer et al. (1998) for a discussion of the sensitivity of the singular vector structure to the metric used to measure perturbation growth, to Hoskins et al. (2000) for an analysis of the nature of singular vector growth, and to Barkmeijer et al. (1998) and Lawrence et al. (2009) for comparisons of singular vectors computed using a total energy metric and singular vectors based on a Hessian metric.
+Leutbecher and Lang (2013) study the reliability of ensemble variances in subspaces spanned by the leading singular vectors.
+They also examine the sensitivity of this reliability to the dimension of the singular vector subspace and the horizontal resolution of the singular vectors.